d0x2f/d0x2f.github.io/blog/content/Everything You Need to Know About Postgres Partitioning.md

 ### Combinations

 You can also partition a partition for multi-level structures.
-For example, here's an invoice partitioned table using both range and list styles of partitioning.
+For example, here's an invoice partitioned table using both range and list partitioning types.

 ```sql
 CREATE TYPE invoice_status AS ENUM ('created', 'paid', 'cancelled');